aliras1/FileTribe/README.md

 ##### Deploy FileTribe

-FileTribe is not deployed on any available public Ethereum networks currently.
+FileTribe is not deployed on any available public Ethereum networks currently since it is still under heavy developments.
 If you want to try it you have to deploy it on a private network.
 You can use your own or you can setup FileTribe's test network.
 To do so you have to build geth in `FileTribe/build/go_workspace/src/github.com/ethereum/go-ethereum` by running `$ make geth` or use your own, already existing one.